 The Final Verdict: A FOR APEX!

-I thought the film was excellent.
+In my opinion, I thought Stand By Me was excellent.
 Once again another flawless Stephen King adaptation with an APEX badge of approval.
-I highly recommend for those who haven’t seen it yet.
+I highly recommend this masterpiece for those who haven’t seen it yet.
 So what are you waiting for, go and give it a watch if you’re excited to see the 2017 version of It.